webdriverio/webdriverio/docs/Frameworks.md

 ## Using Cucumber

+To use Cucumber you have to use WebdriverIO v4 until the framework has been migrated to v5.
 First you need to install the adapter package from NPM:

 ```sh
 npm install wdio-cucumber-framework --save-dev